 Use Promo Code: Raynauds20

 HXT’s Marathon Mittens come in three unisex sizes XS (new!), S/M or L/XL for $80, including a handy storage pouch – that’s half the price of a standard battery-heated glove.
 Add in the generous 20% discount the manufacturer is providing to our members, and the final price is $64 – a great value for heated mittens!
+But wait, there’s more: Free shipping on top of the discount!
 And good news for non-running Frosties: For those who prefer a more monotone look – the mittens are now available in all black!